 Recommended Tours

-You might like to visit some of this World Heritage area’s iconic museums in Greenwich.
+You might like to visit some of the iconic museums in Greenwich, which are part of the World Heritage area.
 This Greenwich museums day pass is a great bundle that provides access to the Royal Observatory and Cutty Sark.

 For something different, try this Secret Old London walking tour.

 If you’re interested in the culinary aspect of London, a food tour is a compelling alternative.
-This is a hugely popular London food tour.
+This is a hugely popular London food tour I have taken.

 For more information on holiday markets in the capital, you’ll find my best London Christmas Market guide especially useful for planning your visits to other festive destinations in London.

-If you’re interested in a day trip or weekend getaway, check out my list of the best UK Christmas markets to get some ideas on where to go later this year.
+If you’re interested in a day trip or weekend getaway, check out my UK Christmas Markets List to get some ideas on where to go later this year.

 Food Specialties

-Mulled Wine: A warming drink found at many stalls, mulled wine in Greenwich Christmas Market is often made using local recipes.
-Spices like cinnamon and cloves infuse the wine, providing a comforting aroma and taste.
-It’s a popular choice for both keeping warm and getting into the holiday spirit.
+- Mulled Wine: Spices like cinnamon and cloves infuse the wine, providing a comforting aroma and taste.
+It’s a popular choice for keeping warm and getting into the holiday spirit.

-Mince Pies: These traditional British treats are usually filled with dried fruits, spices, and a bit of brandy.
-Mince pies from the Greenwich market often incorporate unique twists, such as a crumble topping or unconventional spices, elevating this classic snack.
+- Mince Pies: Greenwich market pies often incorporate unique twists, such as a crumble topping or unconventional spices, elevating this classic snack.

-Local Cheese: Vendors at the market sell a selection of British cheeses, including varieties sourced from local farms around Greenwich.
-These can range from hard cheddar to creamy blues, offering a different culinary angle to your Christmas market experience.
+- Local Cheese: Vendors at the market sell a selection of British cheeses, including varieties sourced from local farms around Greenwich.
+These can range from hard cheddar to creamy blues.

-Artisan Chocolates: Handcrafted chocolates are a feature at the Greenwich market.
-Expect intricate designs and an array of flavours, some of which may even incorporate local ingredients, like Kentish cherries.
+- Artisan Chocolates: Handcrafted chocolates are available.
+Expect intricate designs and various flavours, some of which may even incorporate local ingredients, like Kentish cherries.

-Sausage Rolls: An essential British snack, sausage rolls at this market often come with seasonally inspired fillings.
-Think sage-infused pork or even a hint of apple to celebrate the holiday season in a local way.
+- Sausage Rolls: An essential British snack, sausage rolls at this market often come with seasonally inspired fillings.
+Think sage-infused pork or even a hint of apple to celebrate the holiday season locally.

-Bratwurst: For those looking for something a bit more international, various stalls also serve up traditional German bratwurst.
-These sausages are grilled to perfection and offer a different but equally satisfying snack option.
+- Bratwurst: For those looking for something more international, various stalls also serve traditional German bratwurst.
+These perfectly grilled sausages offer a different but equally satisfying snack option.

-Churros: A Spanish classic, the Greenwich Christmas Market churros often come with a British twist, such as a locally made dipping sauce.
-Fried to a golden crisp, they’re both a delicious and international addition to the food scene.
+- Churros: A Spanish classic, fried to a golden crisp, they’re a delicious international addition to the food scene.

 Gifts and Stocking Fillers

-Local Art Prints: Vendors at the Christmas market in Greenwich often sell prints featuring local landmarks or maritime themes in line with Greenwich’s history.
+- Local Art Prints: Find prints featuring local landmarks or maritime themes in line with Greenwich’s history.
 Made by local artists, these pieces serve as both a memento of your trip and support for the local art community.

-Christmas Ornaments: While these are more typical of Christmas markets in general, the ones in Greenwich often have a unique twist.
+- Ornaments: While these are more typical of markets in general, the ones in Greenwich often have a unique twist.
 Expect to find ornaments shaped like famous local landmarks or even small model ships to hang on your tree.

 Sustainability Tips

-When choosing a place to stay, consider hotels that are committed to using renewable energy.
-Greenwich has a growing number of establishments that prioritise sustainability, often sourcing their electricity from wind or solar power.
+- Eco-friendly Hotels: When choosing a place to stay, consider hotels that are committed to using renewable energy.
+Greenwich has a growing number of places that prioritise sustainability, often sourcing their electricity from wind or solar power.
 These hotels also typically feature water-saving fixtures and energy-efficient lighting.

-The Christmas markets in Greenwich are a feast for the senses, but it’s easy to overindulge.
+- Reducing Food Waste: Greenwich shops are a feast for the senses, but it’s easy to overindulge.
 To minimise waste, consider sharing dishes with your travel companions.
 Many stalls are happy to divide portions, making it easier for you to sample a wider variety of foods without contributing to waste.

-While the Christmas market offers an array of tempting gifts, it’s essential to shop mindfully.
+- Ethical Consumption: While the market offers tempting gifts, shopping mindfully is essential.
 Consider purchasing locally made or sustainably sourced items, and consider each item’s usefulness before buying.
 In Greenwich, many stalls sell handcrafted goods made from recycled or upcycled materials.

 —